Invicta Virtuosi Racing started in its current form back in 2012 and has been a successful mainstay on the single-seater

 Based in Attleborough, Norfolk, the team has built up a long list of accomplishments since its inception, initially in Auto GP, before later branching out into the GP2 Series, where Formula 1 stars of the future learn their trade.
 Virtuosi took over the running of the Russian Time team in 2014, with which it won the FIA Formula 2 (formally GP2) teams’ championship in 2017, before taking the squad in-house and forming UNI-Virtuosi Racing for the start of the 2019 season.
 UNI-Virtuosi Racing finished second in the F2 teams' championship in the 2019, 2020 and 2021 seasons.

-For the 2023 season, Invicta Virtuosi Racing will continue its successful run in FIA Formula 2 and compete in the FIA British Formula 4 Championship for a second year, having enjoyed a solid rookie season in 2022.
+For the 2024 season, Invicta Virtuosi Racing will continue its successful run in FIA Formula 2 and compete in the FIA British Formula 4 Championship for a third year as Virtuosi Racing.